Event types in H.E.S.S.: a combined analysis for different telescope types and energy ranges: Systematic uncertainties due to observation conditions

 \section{Systematic uncertainties due to observation conditions}

-As defined in this work, the event types classification relies on the Hillas image size for each event.
-The presence of aerosols in the atmosphere and/or telescope mirror degradation can lead to less light being detected by the camera and, thus, smaller image sizes.
-Similarly, the night sky background and changes in the hardware calibration directly affect the final Hillas parameters.
-The effects can be relatively homogeneous for the whole array (e.g. caused by atmospheric differences) or significantly different per telescope (e.g. caused by mirror degradation and hardware changes).
+As defined in this work, the event type classification relies on the Hillas image size for each event.
+The presence of aerosols in the atmosphere and/or telescope mirror degradation can lead to less light being detected by the camera, and thus, to smaller image sizes.
+Similarly, the night-sky background and changes in the hardware calibration directly affect the final Hillas parameters.
+The effects can be relatively homogeneous for the whole array (e.g., caused by atmospheric differences) or significantly different per telescope (e.g., caused by mirror degradation and hardware changes).
 Due to these effects, different observation conditions will lead to a different fraction of events in each type for each energy.
-This adds another level of complexity to the instrument response functions (IRFs), and if these effects are not corrected for, the final reconstructed fluxes will be subject to strong systematic uncertainties.
-In \texttt{Event types}, the individual effective areas change rapidly at the boundaries between each type and, thus, this effect is more significant than in the classical \texttt{Mono} and \texttt{Stereo} configurations.
-For this reason, in this work, we use a preliminary version of a run-by-run correction scheme that will be presented in an upcoming publication.
-The scheme is based on two correction factors: (i) a throughput correction factor, independent for each telescope, that takes into account the optical efficiency of each telescope and is derived from measurements of muon rings~\citep{ThesisAlison}; (ii) an atmospheric correction factor that reflects the transparency of the atmosphere to Cherenkov photons, derived from the system trigger rate of the CT1-4 telescopes in a procedure similar to that described in~\cite{2014APh....54...25H}.
+This adds another level of complexity to the instrument response functions (IRFs), and if these effects are not corrected for, the final reconstructed fluxes may be subject to strong systematic uncertainties.
+In \texttt{Event types}, the individual effective areas change rapidly at the boundaries between each type, and thus, this effect is more significant than in the classical \texttt{Mono} and \texttt{Stereo} configurations.
+For this reason, we used a preliminary version of a run-by-run correction scheme that will be presented in an upcoming publication.
+The scheme is based on two correction factors: (i) A throughput correction factor that is independent for each telescope and takes the optical efficiency of each telescope into account and is derived from measurements of muon rings~\citep{ThesisAlison}, and (ii) an atmospheric correction factor that reflects the transparency of the atmosphere to Cherenkov photons, derived from the system trigger rate of the CT1-4 telescopes in a procedure similar to that described in~\cite{2014APh....54...25H}.